-Find out just why Hawi is considered a magical, country-side town and enjoy some of the most beautiful sites on the Big Island of Hawaii.
+Discover why Hawi is considered a magical, island, country-side town while enjoying some of the most beautiful sites on the Big Island of Hawaii.

 Located 6 miles from here on Hwy 270, is the Kapa’a Park.
 This park is very rocky with no sand.
 The snorkeling is great when the water is calm.
 There is a pavilion and lots of trees for shade.
 A great place to watch the whales and enjoy the sunset.